 Our tutoring lessons can serve one of three typical objectives.

-Early in a course, as soon as it gets "murky," we can clarify things so that the rest of the course will make sense.
+Ideally, tutoring early in a course, as soon as it gets "murky," can clarify things so that the rest of the course will make sense.
 Or we can have test-prep sessions, much like "warm-ups" with a coach on the driving range or putting green before the golf match.
-Lastly, an end-of-course "sorting-out of matters" may be needed to recover the course and final grade.
+As a last resort and with less chance of success, an end-of-course "sorting-out of matters" may be needed to recover the course and final grade.
 Kindly email, if handy, a course syllabus -- that will tell me what to prepare for our very first session and for your next exam.
 Students are welcome at no cost to Email specific, pressing questions for a next-day response.

-You may open the "Resources" tab on my profile page to select the link "View all of Brad's resources" to see how I have answered over 200 questions from students.
-You will notice that many of the problems have math as "the sticking point."
+Many school challenges have math as "the sticking point."
 Math processes are typically cast in the abstract language of symbol manipulation with formal rules to memorize.
 Although this academic approach works for some students, even these students who can recall and use this method have no idea what the equations MEAN.
 Instead, our session problem-solving will feature reason rather than formulas, comprehension before computation.
 The goal is to fulfill my URL designation "/oneliners" by expressing the clearest, easiest, and briefest solutions.
-I just don't trust my answers when they're long.
-If I can't give a short answer, then I have work to do.

 Introductory physics can be boiled down to about two dozen concepts.
 We will use word-pictures (eating, driving a car, spending money, TV shows & movies, sports) and sketch lots of diagrams to “see” the physics.
 We will see how the numbers work by “tweaking the knobs” of the formulas.